 Draw a pattern along the inside of the plywood where you are going to cut out the middle.
 Leave about an inch to an inch and a half along the edges, and round the corners.
 You may want to use a straight edge and something circular to keep these marks neat and consistent.

-Cut along the pattern using a jig saw.
+Cut your frame using a jig saw.

-We spray painted the front and sides of our new frame so no wood-grain would be seen through the speaker fabric.
+We spray painted the front and sides of our new frame, so no wood-grain would be seen through the speaker fabric.
 Let dry.

 Ta-da!
 It’s dry.